Interested in learning about deferred MBA programs? We’ve got you covered!

 Conclusion

-Have a clear vision of your goals and dreams, clearly describe to the admissions committee how their program fits your plans, and reassure them that you are dedicated to the path of completing your MBA.
+Clearly describe to the admissions committee how their program fits your goals and visions, and you will be on the path to completing your MBA.